raycacuts/demo/README.md

 # Physics-Based Character Control with DeepMimic Extensions

-This project builds on [DeepMimic](https://github.com/xbpeng/DeepMimic), a reinforcement learning framework for physics-based character animation.
+This project builds on [DeepLoco](https://xbpeng.github.io/projects/DeepLoco/index.html), a reinforcement learning framework for physics-based character animation.
-My research extends DeepMimic to achieve robust locomotion and goal-directed navigation using hierarchical control.
+My research extends DeepLoco to achieve more generalized and robust locomotion and goal-directed navigation using hierarchical control.

 ## Overview

 - **Low-Level Controller (LLC)**
-  A motion imitation controller trained with DeepMimic to produce stable and realistic physics-based locomotion from movement vectors.
+  A motion imitation controller trained to produce stable and realistic physics-based locomotion from movement vectors.

 - **High-Level Controller (HLC)**
   A navigation policy that directs agents toward target locations by providing movement vectors to the LLC.